tabreturn/tabreturn.github.io/_posts/2019-04-26-processing.py_in_ten_lessons--8.1-_functions.md

 ---
 &nbsp;
-**I have a new book out titled *Learn Python Visually: Creative Coding with Python Mode for Processing***.
+**I have a new book out titled *Learn Python Visually – Creative Coding with Python Mode for Processing***.
 The book contains a refined and redesigned version of what I've provided online, printed in full colour with new chapters and nice margins to scrawl in.
 You can order a copy from the [No Starch website](https://nostarch.com/Learn-Python-Visually) or [Amazon](https://www.amazon.com/Learn-Python-Visually-Tristan-Bunn-ebook/dp/B08JKNHDWN/).

 The *functions* chapter is available as a free sample download here:
 [https://nostarch.com/download/samples/LearnPythonVisually_sampleChapter.pdf](https://nostarch.com/download/samples/LearnPythonVisually_sampleChapter.pdf)